 Clear goals and objectives identify what is expected and must include measures that tell if or when the goal is reached.

-Individual (and team) goals and objects must be aligned with the organization's strategic goals and objectives.
+Individual (and team) goals and objectives must be aligned with the organization's strategic goals and objectives.

 To do this, the organization must identify its goals and communicate them in such a fashion that they are understood to everyone within the organization.